RACE DEBRIEF

 If the idea of rubbernecking the clientele over the lobster ravioli whets your appetite, then one of Sargeant’s favourite joints that he heads to whenever he’s in town should satiate your craving.

 Possibly one the most glamorous of properties on Ocean Drive, and once the opulent mansion home of the late, flamboyant fashion designer Gianni Versace, Villa Casa Casuarina is now a luxury hotel and houses Gianni’s restaurant.
-In the history steeped dining room, or under the stars poolside, diners can enjoy a delicious menu of Italian and Mediterranean dishes accompanied by a wine list where the champagne selection (as befitting the villa’s former sparkling resident) is reassuringly extensive.
+In the history-steeped dining room, or under the stars poolside, diners can enjoy a delicious menu of Italian and Mediterranean dishes accompanied by a wine list where the champagne selection (as befitting the villa’s former sparkling resident) is reassuringly extensive.

 For a bit of late-night people watching with a glass of something very chilled in hand, you can’t beat Miami Beach institution Wet Willies.
 Serving a casual, upbeat atmosphere where DJs keep the singalong tunes coming, the rooftop corner bar is the perfect place to sip one of the many colourful frozen cocktails on offer whilst watching the neon hustle of nightlife on Ocean Drive below.

-“Pepitos is a place downtown where we used to go, after we’d party," he recalled.
+“Pepitos is a place downtown where we used to go, after we’d party," he recalls.
 "You’d go there to get Venezuelan arepas at five in the morning and then go home to sleep.
 It’s a little gem and only the local people know that.
 Everyone would go there after partying."

 Where to stay

-Downtown Miami is located approximately 40 minutes (traffic depending) from the Hard Rock Stadium, making it a good choice if you want to stay right in the heart of the city to experience it fully.
-Alternatively, closer to the F1 track in Miami Gardens, you’ll find a mixture of hotels and Airbnb/homestays.
-But if you don’t mind a bit of a drive for something a little ’extra’, why not check into the unique 450ft high guitar shaped Hard Rock Hotel near Fort Lauderdale?
+Alternatively, closer to the F1 track in Miami Gardens, you’ll find a mixture of hotels and homestays.
+But if you don’t mind a bit of a drive for something a little 'extra', why not check into the unique 450ft-high guitar-shaped Hard Rock Hotel near Fort Lauderdale?

 Where to watch the race